wailsapp/wails/mkdocs-website/docs/en/learn/guides/customising-windows.md

-# Controlling Window Buttons in Wails
+# Customising Window Controls in Wails

-Wails provides an API to control the appearance and functionality of the window buttons (minimise, maximise, and close) on the titlebar.
+Wails provides an API to control the appearance and functionality of the controls of a window.
 This functionality is available on Windows and macOS, but not on Linux.

-## Button States
+## Setting the Window Button States

 The button states are defined by the `ButtonState` enum: